SOHELAHMED7/crudsh/README.md

  ### Prerequisite
   - Knowledge
-    - Not any knowledge of any programming language required but good to have
+    - Not any knowledge of any programming language required but good to have.
+It's a easy to learn resource for bash beginners.
   - Tools
     - CLI access to any \*nix based OS
   - No dependencies are required but there is one optional development dependency for unit testing - [shUnit2](https://github.com/kward/shunit2) and can be installed in Ubuntu by `sudo apt-get install shunit2`
+  - Optional dependency: [tldr-pages/tldr](https://github.com/tldr-pages/tldr) will help you to learn commands more faster and easily

  ### Installation and setup